 Collective Action to Improve Global Internet Health

 This group is exploring how a public health model might be used to imagine new approaches to protecting billions of Internet users.
 EWI convened a team of experts and in 2012, released the report, The Internet Health Model for Cybersecurity

-Emergency Response Coordination for the Financial Services Sector
+Emergency Preparedness for the Financial Services Sector

 To protect the financial services sector in emergencies, this group is working to develop an organization that allows members to share crucial information, among other actions.